haskell/cabal/doc/cabal-package-description-file.rst

     ..
 Note::

-       Before version 3.0 of the Cabal specification, all sublibraries were internal libraries.
+       Before version 3.0 of the Cabal specification, all sublibraries were sublibraries.
 Before version 2.0, a package could not include sublibraries.

     See :ref:`Sublibraries - Examples <sublibs>` for examples.